smithajo/GCP/README.md

      * **Standard Network Tier**(Optimize for cost) and **Premium Network Tier**(Optimize for performance) variants available.
    * Secure:
      * **Identity Aware Proxy** and **Cloud Armour** allows to secure applications on the internet to prevent unauthorized (malicious) activities.

+# Storage
+## Big Query:
+  uses columnar storage

+## Datastore/firestore:
+  * document based
+  * json formatted
+  * Flexible schema

+## Bigtable:
+  * organizing principle -> sparse multidimensional map
+  * Cluster of VMs that manage metadata about the data.
+The data is stored in the colossus filesystem.
+The way the keys are structured determines which block the data is going to be written to.
+If all the keys are sequential then we get a hotspot were data is written to the same block.

+## Cloud Storage
+  * Migrating from on-premise legacy hadoop cluster using HDFS (hadoop filesystem), to use this in gcloud we can map HDFS to (through dataproc) cloud storage.

 # Billing
  * Pricing calculator available to plan and estimate GCP products usage.
  * Users/Organisations are billed by the second after a minimum period of 1 minute.